Trevor Noah celebrates his final episode by hosting 'The Daily Show' after 7 years behind the desk - ExBulletin

 A series of correspondent segments paying tribute to Noah and a video montage of farewells from Oprah, Issa Rae, Kamala Harris, Tracy Ross, Bill Gates, Hillary Clinton and more helped the host through the night.

-Noah notes the strong influence of American political parties, encouraging his audience to consider issues outside the prism of Democratic or Republican ideals.
+Noah noted the strong influence of American political parties, encouraging his audience to consider issues outside the prism of Democratic or Republican ideals.

 Noah took over the program in 2015 from longtime host Jon Stewart, whose 16-year-old series turned it into a late-night staple.